 Abstract

 The need for well-characterized quality genomics data is crucial for life science research.
 Laboratories often leverage publicly available data as a cornerstone for their experimental design.
 While such databases have grown exponentially via contributions from the scientific community, data provenance is often lacking and authenticity of the underlying materials is not assured.
-ATCC has developed the ATCC Genome Portal and ongoing Enhanced Authentication Initiative to address this problem, producing genomics data that can be traced back to the source material.
+ATCC has developed the ATCC Genome Portal to address this problem, producing genomics data that can be traced back to the source material.
 Since the source material is taken straight from ATCC’s repository, it has been authenticated and subjected to minimal passaging.

 Download the presentation to explore ATCC's solution to genomics data provenance